3 months Premium FREE

 📊 Strategy Analysis

-- • Maintains a relatively low Debt/Equity ratio of 0.40, providing some necessary balance sheet flexibility during its highly capital-intensive transition.
+- • Maintains a relatively conservative debt-to-equity ratio of 0.40x and net debt-to-EBITDA of 1.07x, providing some balance sheet flexibility amidst its highly capital-intensive turnaround efforts.

 ⚠ What to Watch

-- • Fundamentally broken dividend profile featuring consecutive strategic cuts of ~49% in 2023 and 2024 to fund a highly capital-intensive foundry build-out.
+- • Fundamentally broken dividend profile featuring consecutive strategic cuts of approximately 49% in 2023 and 2024, with current payouts completely unsupported by free cash flow.

 📊 Historical Trends (10 Years)